Sir George Elliot, 1st Baronet: Personal life

 George Elliot married Margaret Green of Rainton, Durham, in 1836, and they had two sons and four daughters.
 Margaret died in 1880, and he never remarried, but he was involved in a well-publicized breach of promise case ten years later when he was sued by Emily Mary Hairs, a professional singer, for £5000 damages, but her claim was rejected by a jury.

 In 1874/5 he was president of Durham University Society and in 1876 he was Provincial Grand Master of the Freemasons in South Wales.

 Elliot was keen on having memorials to his family.
 In 1877 he donated the 130-foot tall tower and spire of St Mary's Church, West Rainton, in memory of his daughter, Elizabeth, and in 1878 erected a stone tomb in the churchyard of All Saints' Church, Penshaw to his father, mother and brothers and also to his son Ralph Elliot who had died in 1873 aged 35 at the Cape of Good Hope.
 In 1889 he donated a stained glass window of the Baptism, Resurrection and Ascension to the same church.
 In 1882 he purchased land in Aberaman in South Wales as a gift in memory of his wife and daughter Elizabeth.
 Work then commenced on the construction of St Margaret's Church and it was completed in 1883.

 Elliot owned substantial estates in Monmouthshire and at Whitby, where in the 1870s he further developed the West Cliff area and had a house called "The Crescent" built.
 Elliot was visited at his residence at the Royal Crescent in Whitby by Bram Stoker.
-Elliot owned an Egyptian princess mummy and which may have inspired Stoker to write The Jewel of Seven Stars, a horror novel, in 1903.
+Elliot owned an Egyptian princess mummy which may have inspired Stoker to write the horror novel The Jewel of Seven Stars (1903).

 Elliot established the Elliot Home for Seamen, in Temple Street, Newport, Monmouthshire in 1886 managed by the Mission to Seamen charity.
 In 1889 he donated the stained glass window of the Baptism, Resurrection and Ascension to All Saints' Church, Penshaw, in memory of his brothers and son.

 Sir George Elliot died at his house, 17 Portland Place, London, on 23 December 1893.
 The obituary in The Times claimed 'the public loses in him a man who had the capacity to place himself at the head of important movements and the energy and industry to continue to direct them with success during a lifetime which has lasted for nearly 80 years.'

 His second son, George William Elliot, then MP for Richmond, Yorkshire, succeeded to the baronetcy.